Chen Yanxiang: Career

 Chen first appears in a Joseon Veritable Records entry for 2 September 1394, which states that he was appointed to a post in the Korean Bureau of Astronomy together with Zhang Sidao, a Chinese merchant from Ayutthaya.
 A later entry states as an aside that Chen had come to Korea as an ambassador to present gifts.
 Because Zhang was present in Korea in 1394 as a supposed ambassador of the king of Ayutthaya, some historians have suggested that Chen was part of the supposed embassy.
 However, there is no clear evidence that this is the case, and Chen is not mentioned in the Veritable Records entry for Zhang's first arrival in Korea, in 1393.
 As Zhang had gone to Japan before returning to Korea in 1394, Korean historian Cho Hung-guk speculates that Chen may have been in Japan in 1394 when he encountered Zhang and decided to follow him to Korea.

 Chen reappears in the Veritable Record entries for 1406, after apparently having left Korea at an unspecified date.
 On 4 June 1406, he set off from Java for Korea on a 33-meter-long jong ship of an estimated 220 deadweight tons, with a crew of 121 people.
-Chen claimed to be an ambassador of a Javanese king, although this claim is unverifiable as he had no royal titles or documents.
+Chen claimed to be an ambassador of a Javanese king, although this claim is unverifiable, as he had no royal titles or documents.
 The ship was loaded with various Southeast Asian products, including parrots, peacocks, agarwood, camphor, and black pepper.
 On 14 August, Chen's ship encountered fifteen ships of Japanese pirates off Gunsan.
 After two days of fighting, the ship and the majority of the crew were lost, and all of Chen's goods were stolen by the pirates.
 Only about forty survivors managed to reach Korean shores.
-They were brought to the Korean capital of Seoul on 12 October, where they were hosted by King Taejong.
+They were brought to the Korean capital of Hanyang on 12 October, where they were hosted by King Taejong.